-- 219. The threat of criminal prosecution inhibits Plaintiffs' and their members' full exercise of their First Amendment freedoms. - 220.
-Plaintiffs are entitled to injunctive relief against the AG, who is statutorily authorized to enforce the criminal penalties set forth in Section 7.04 of SB 1, as well as reasonable attorneys' fees and costs.
+- 203. The threat of criminal prosecution inhibits Plaintiffs' and their members' full exercise of their First Amendment freedoms. - 204.
+Plaintiffs are entitled to injunctive relief, as well as reasonable attorneys' fees and costs.

 Violation of Plaintiffs' Fourteenth Am.
 Due Process Rights Pursuant to 42 U.S.C. § 1983 (Plaintiffs OCA-GH, LWVTX, TOP, & WDAF against Defendant Attorney General Ken Paxton, in his official capacity)